 - 1. The county, city, or town in which the proposed RMD would be sited, and if known, the physical address of the proposed RMD.
 If marijuana will be cultivated or MIPs will be prepared at any location other than the dispensing location of the proposed RMD, the physical address of the one additional location where marijuana will be cultivated or MIPs will be prepared, if known; - 2.
-If the applicant has identified the physical address of the proposed RMD pursuant to 935 CMR 501.100(B)(4)(a), the applicant shall provide evidence of interest in the subject property, and the additional cultivation location, if any.
-Interest may be demonstrated by one of the following: - i.
-Clear legal title to the proposed site; - ii.
-An option to purchase the proposed site; - iii.
-A lease; - iv.
-A legally enforceable agreement to give such title under 935 CMR 501.100 (B)(4)(b)1. or 2., or such lease under 935 CMR 501.100 (B)(4)(b)3., in the event the Commission determines that the applicant qualifies for registration as an RMD; or - v.
+If the applicant has identified the physical address of the proposed RMD pursuant to 935 CMR 501.100(2)(d)1., the applicant shall provide evidence of interest in the subject property, and the additional cultivation location, if any.
+Interest may be demonstrated by one of the following: - a.
+Clear legal title to the proposed site; - b.
+An option to purchase the proposed site; - c.
+A lease; - d.
+A legally enforceable agreement to give such title under 935 CMR 501.100 (2)(d)(b)1. or 2.a. or b., or such lease under 935 CMR 501.100(2)(d)2.c., in the event the Commission determines that the applicant qualifies for registration as an RMD; or - e.
 Binding permission to use the premises. - 3.
-If available at the time of submission, pursuant to 935 CMR 501.100(B)(4)(a), a description of plans to ensure that the RMD is or shall be compliant with local codes, ordinances, and bylaws for the physical address of the RMD and for the physical address of the additional location, if any, including any demonstration of support or non-opposition furnished by the local municipality; - 4.
-A proposed timeline for achieving operation of the RMD and evidence that the RMD will be ready to operate within the proposed timeline after notification by the Commission that the applicant qualifies forregistration; - 5.
+If available at the time of submission, pursuant to 935 CMR 501.100(2)(d)1., a description of plans to ensure that the RMD is or shall be compliant with local codes, ordinances, and bylaws for the physical address of the RMD and for the physical address of the additional location, if any, including any demonstration of support or non-opposition furnished by the local municipality;

+- 4. A proposed timeline for achieving operation of the RMD and evidence that the RMD will be ready to operate within the proposed timeline after notification by the Commission that the applicant qualifies for registration; - 5.
 An analysis of the projected patient population and projected need in the service area of the proposed RMD; - 6.
-A statement of whether the applicant would consider a location other than the county or physical address provided pursuant to 935 CMR 501.100(B)(4)(a); and - 7.
+A statement of whether the applicant would consider a location other than the county or physical address provided pursuant to 935 CMR 501.100(2)(d)1.; and - 7.
 Any other information required by the Commission. - (e) Failure of the applicant to adequately address all required items in its application will result in evaluation of the application as submitted.
 The applicant will not be permitted to provide supplemental materials unless specifically requested by the Commission.